sderose/zsh_argparse/README.md

 * ZERR_TEST_FAIL (55): Case failed in a test suite

 ==See also==

 There are individual `.md` files for each code file here, giving more detail on its content and usage.
-Nearly all shell functions here respond to `-h` with brief help.
+Nearly all zerg shell functions respond to `-h` with brief help, and many accept `-q` to suppress messages.

-==To Do==

-* Option `--ignore-hyphens` to ignore internal underscores and hyphens (for example, "--ignore-case", "--ignore_case", "--ignorecase" are considered the same)

-* Revise zerg_new to re-use existing args if found (blockable by some option)

-* Add --pattern to give a regex the value has to match (if nargs >1, regex should assume one space between?)

-* Lots of testing

-* Add metavar, usage, and help generation; support external help and formatter

-* Finish added types, normalized strings.

-* Maybe add 'parents', 'prefix_chars' (e.g. for "+")

-* Option to not hide all the assoc variables?